jier/docsible/CONFIGURATION.md

   vars_dir: 'vars'                   # Where role variables are stored
   tasks_dir: 'tasks'                 # Where task files are located
   meta_dir: 'meta'                   # Where role metadata is stored
   handlers_dir: 'handlers'           # Where handlers are located (for collections/monorepos)

+  # Custom modules and plugins
+  library_dir: 'library'                     # Custom Ansible modules
+  lookup_plugins_dir: 'lookup_plugins'       # Custom lookup plugins
+  templates_dir: 'templates'         # Where Jinja2 templates are located

   # For collections and monorepos
   roles_dir: 'roles'                 # Where roles are located